How To Start Conversations

 Your opening line isn't ultra-important, it's more about what you can do after that

 It's relatively simple to just initiate a conversation with someone, and the exact phrase you use to do it usually doesn't matter too much.
 Yeah, some conversation starters are a bit better than others, but not to such a degree that you should devote a ton of mental energy to finding the perfect lines.
-If you deliver a basic line in a relatively friendly, self-assured way, they it work as well as anything else.
+If you deliver a basic line in a relatively friendly, self-assured way, it'll work as well as anything else.

 Your comfort levels play a big role